bestia-dev-archived/cargo_crev_reviews_workspace/cargo_crev_reviews/README.md

 To write a review you need to see the exact source code and other metadata about the crate.
 Click on the crate name in the list and it will open:

-- VSCode with the exact source code
+- VSCode in the directory with the source code
 - [crev.dev](https://web.crev.dev/rust-reviews/crates/) for other people reviews
 - crates.io for basic information
 - lib.rs for extended information
 - a list of all versions of that crate with your reviews added

 Be warned that modern browsers block pop-ups and you have to allow that explicitly for this site `127.0.0.1`.
+If you don't have VSCode, you can create a symbolic link for the command `code directory_path` to open your preferred editor:
+`ln -s /usr/bin/code your_preferred_editor`

 ## Reputation vs. code review